tolkienforum/invisioncommunity-dev-dockerimage/readme.md

 The docler-compose file comes with Elasticseach (can be enabled in the AdminCP) and Redis Cache (also needs to be enabled in AdminCP).

 To peek into the search index a Kibana instance is running as well: http://localhost:40080

+The hostname for Elasticsearch is `es01`

+The hostname for Redis is `redis`

 ## IPS Developer Documentation Links